Utilise ALL your medical skills; hone your clinical acumen

 There is also an option to work across both primary care and the hospitalsetting – developing an even broader range of medical knowledge.

 Of course we welcome specialists too!
 We have close links with the Canterbury DHB as part of a trans-alpine health service.
 The Coast leads the way nationally reducing isolation through the better use of technology - video-conferencing is used in managing patients as well as providing medical education and collegial support.

-It is an exciting time to be working on the Coast – with new facilities planned, the development of integrated family health centres and moving towards truly being a patient centred health service – we are always looking at how we can improve service provision in a rural setting.
+It's an exciting time to be working on the Coast - with new facilities, the development of integrated family health centres and moving towards truly being a patient centred health service - we are always looking at how we can improve service provision in a rural setting.

 You are part of the community and are truly appreciated for contributing to the overall wellness of the community.

 We have strong links with the University of Otagothrough the Rural Medical Immersion Programme, and are involved in regional (South Island wide) initiatives like the oncology specialist multidisciplinary meeting - a regular videoconference involving a range of health professionals with expertise in the diagnosis and management of cancer.

 Check out the Medical Council of New Zealand